alouiseq/fun-js-exercises/docs/js.md

 **Q: How do you go about testing your JavaScript?**

-A: Open ended, but hopefully should know some JS testing frameworks like Jasmine, qUnit, Mocha, Karma, etc...
+A: Open ended, but hopefully should know some JS testing frameworks like Jest, Jasmine, qUnit, Mocha/Chai, Karma, UI component testing with Enzyme, etc...

 **Q: What is async/await?**